mozilla/bedrock/contentful_migrations/README.md

 `npx migrations execute -e TARGET_CONTENTFUL_ENVIRONMENT -v migrations/MIGRATION_FILE_NAME.cjs`

-This will run the migration and also set a `Migrations` Entry in Contentful, with the number of the migraiton and a success state.
+This will run the migration and also set a `Migrations` Entry in Contentful, with the number of the migration and a success state.
 This record is useful in showing us what migrations have run on what environment.

 ### To unmark a migration as applied